afkmts/ML_Predicting_Telecom_Customer_Churn/README.md

 # Predicting Telecom Customer Churn
+# Domain Background
+Telecommunication businesses have seen the adverse effects of customer churn on company revenue.
+With the challenging dynamics in the telecommunications industry, reducing churn in the customer base should be among any telecommunication company’s top priorities.
+Companies should not only spend their valuable time and resources probing for new customers, they must keep their existing customers happy as it impacts their lifetime value and safeguards their revenue.
+According to various studies, acquiring a new customer is anywhere from 5 to 25 times more expensive than retaining an existing one.
+Today’s telecommunication companies are doing everything they can to retain their existing customers, but customer churn is still high.
 # About the Data set
 The data set includes information about:
- Customers who left within the last month – the column is called Churn  Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies  Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges  Demographic info about customers – gender, age range, and if they have partners and dependents
+1. Customers who left within the last month – the column is called Churn
+2. Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+3. Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
+4. Demographic info about customers – gender, age range, and if they have partners and dependents
- As well it consists of 7044 * 21 Cells of Info Ranging From Customer ID’s to their Churn State  Source: Telco Customer Churn programs from Kaggle(https://www.kaggle.com/blastchar/telco-customer-churn)
+5. As well it consists of 7044 * 21 Cells of Info Ranging From Customer ID’s to their Churn State
+6. Source: Telco Customer Churn programs from Kaggle(https://www.kaggle.com/blastchar/telco-customer-churn)
+# Project Objectives
+1. Exploring the Dataset
+2. Manipulation of data to Tenure Groups for later classification
+3. Use of Info provided to create Statistical Analysis of the state of Each Customer
+4. Understand the Cause of Customer Churning from the overall Subscribed Services & Other Info
+5. Visualizing the descriptive statistics of the whole Dataset
+6. Preprocess Data & Remove Un-Necessary Data
+7. Customer segmentation using clustering analysis
+8. Shuffle & Split Data
+9. Train & Test Both Random Forest & Logistic Regression Models
+10. Resample, Shuffle & Split Data then retrain
+11. Measure & Compare Final Scores and Improvements

+# Analytical tools used

+1. Market segmentation with K-Means clustering analysis
+2. Predicting customer churn with Logistic Regression and Random Forest